California High-Speed Rail

 Map of existing & planned California HSR, Amtrak & Commuter Rail lines; source California HSR Authority

-The San Francisco-San Jose-Gilroy passenger rail segment and Burbank Airport-Los Angeles-Anaheim-Irvine-Oceanside-San Diego passenger rail segment are upgrading to Regional Rail status.
-Caltrain, Metrolink, and Amtrak will share most of that Regional Rail infrastructure with California HSR.
+The San Francisco-San Jose-Gilroy segment and the Burbank Airport-Los Angeles-Anaheim segment are being upgraded to Regional Rail status.
+Caltrain, Metrolink, and Amtrak will share much of that Regional Rail infrastructure with California HSR.

-This 3-minute explainer summarizes the Coming Advantages of Regional Rail in California and their symbiotic relationship with California HSR.
+This 3-minute explainer summarizes the Coming Advantages of Amtrak California Regional Rail & Commuter Rail’s symbiotic relationship with California HSR.

 Metro Rail networks in the Los Angeles Metro Area, San Francisco Bay Area, and San Diego Metro Area are not pictured above.
-Compared to 2020, those networks will be 33-75% larger in 2040, enabling 35-minute or shorter rides from train stations to attractions, activity centers, and hub airports.
-Nor are Intercity Bus lines (Greyhound, Amtrak, FlixBus, LuxBus, MegaBus) from Intermodal Transportation Centers to national parks pictured.
+Compared to 2020, those networks will be 33-75% larger in 2040.
+Nor are Intercity Bus lines (Greyhound, Amtrak, FlixBus, LuxBus, etc.) from Intermodal Transportation Centers to national parks pictured.

 California HSR System Phase 1

-Big difference-making infrastructure is not cheap.
-The estimated California HSR Phase 1 construction cost is $96-128 billion.
+The official 2024 estimated California HSR Phase 1 construction cost is $96-128 billion.
 That cost range depends on when more federal, state, county & private funding is secured.
 That’s still half the $179-253 billion Highway & Airport Construction Alternative for equivalent capacity.

-California HSR Phase 1 is a mega-project because it has many segments that cost multiple billion dollars and each has its own project timeline:
+California HSR is a mega-project because it has many segments that cost billions of dollars.
+Each segment has its own project timeline:

 California HSR Central Valley